 This poached duck egg recipe with asparagus by Matthew Tomkinson is a fantastic way to celebrate the English asparagus season.
-The grain mustard dressing used here is also fantastic to use in salads and other dishes that could use a bit of an extra punch.
+The grain mustard dressing can also be used in salads and other dishes that could use a bit of an extra punch.

 Combine the mustard, olive oil, honey and vinegar and mix well to create the vinaigrette.
 Set aside